-Dose Duration Step 1 NiQuitin Clear 21 mg Patch First 6 weeks Step 2 NiQuitin Clear 14 mg Patch Next 2 weeks Step 3 NiQuitin Clear 7 mg Patch Last 2 weeks
+Step 1 NiQuitin Clear 21 mg Patch First 6 weeks Step 2 NiQuitin Clear 14 mg Patch Next 2 weeks dose to NiQuitin Clear 7 mg Patch for the final 2 weeks.

-Light smokers (e.g. those who smoke less than 10 cigarettes per day) are recommended to start at Step 2 (14 mg) for 6 weeks and decrease the dose to NiQuitin Clear 7 mg Patch for the final 2 weeks.
+Light smokers (e.g. those who smoke less than 10 cigarettes per day) are recommended to start at Step 2 (14 mg) for 6 weeks and decrease the

+NiQuitin Clear 7 mg Patch

-Patients on NiQuitin Clear 21 mg Patch who experience excessive sideeffects (please refer to precautions), which do not resolve within a few days, should change to NiQuitin Clear 14mg Patch.
+Patients on NiQuitin Clear 21 mg Patch who experience excessive side-effects (please refer to precautions), which do not resolve within a few days, should change to NiQuitin Clear 14mg Patch.
 This strength should then be continued for the remainder of the 6 week course before stepping down to NiQuitin Clear 7mg Patch for two weeks.
 If the symptoms persist the patient should be advised to seek the advice of a healthcare professional.